 V Kumar has been writing on Bollywood movies and music for several years, highlighting perspectives that are often missed out or ignored.

-Depiction of Love Making in Bollywood: Changing Trends over the Last Century
+Sensuous Love Songs in Bollywood: Changing Trends over the Last Century

 Indian society evolved around the strength of the family and the life long bond of marriage.
 Under Indian laws, marriage is still considered a sacrament and not a contract.
 As a result, divorce used to be a rare phenomena in traditional middle class Indian families, till the seventies.
 It also meant that in Indian society, a man or a woman was supposed to have only one partner in life, and that too within the sacrosanct relationship of marriage.
 This extreme emphasis on marriage required a lot of self restrain, and also led to restrictions on how physical intimacy in relationships could be depicted in literature and performing arts.
 In movies too, love making was supposed to be depicted creatively without exposure of body or intimate physical contact on screen.
 Even kissing was extremely rare in Bollywood till a few decades back.